 The theater industry has been dying for a long time, and it seems that the government-forced theater closure might be the final major blow.
 Even if this pandemic had never happened, why was attendance lowering nearly year after year?
 To help answer this question, let’s ask another one: Other than maybe the Star Wars and Avengers blockbusters, what was the last film you saw that was truly enhanced by seeing it in theaters?

 For me, one film comes to mind, 2018’s Mission Impossible: Fallout.
 Coming in as the 6th entry in its franchise, Fallout was a breath of fresh air.
-This was in part due to its wonderfully-shot action, amazing stunt work, fantastic score, and great acting.
-Easily the best and most refreshing aspect of the film that made it stand out was the script.
+This was partly due to its wonderfully-shot action, amazing stunt work, fantastic score, and great acting.
+The script was easily the best and most refreshing aspect of the film that made it stand out.
 It treats the audience with respect, with clever scenes that always have the viewer on edge.

-Both of the big moments in each film, Thor showing up to Wakanda, and the ‘Portals’ scene, unfortunately, make no sense.
-At the beginning of Infinity War, Thor witnesses Thanos tell his henchmen, “There are two more stones on Earth.
+Both of the big moments in each film, Thor showing up in Wakanda, and the ‘Portals’ scene, unfortunately, make no sense.
+At the beginning of Infinity War, Thor witnesses Thanos tells his henchmen, “There are two more stones on Earth.
 Find them, and bring them to me on Titan.”
-Why doesn’t Thor show up at Titan at the end of the film, and why did he show up to Wakanda, a place he didn’t even know existed?
+Why doesn’t Thor show up at Titan at the end of the film, and why did he show up in Wakanda, a place he didn’t even know existed?

 Again in Infinity War, while in the spaceship Doctor Strange asks Tony Stark, “Can you get us home?” referring to if he could fly the ship back to Earth.
 Here’s where things get tricky, in Endgame, during the third act, the music builds up and Captain America turns around to see all of his fallen heroes back from the dead, as they all show up in portals made by Doctor Strange and other magicians.
 If Doctor Strange could make a portal from Titan and other parts of the galaxy, why didn’t he just make one on the ship and get back to earth?
 Due to this never being addressed in either film, we’ll never know.

-Something we do know, is that both properties, Avengers and Star Wars, are owned by the same company.
-Another thing that I did my best to ignore was that the enemy has been there all along, waiting for it’s time to strike, lurking in the shadows.
-For some time, poor writing and politics didn’t get on my nerves too much, as I could still find entertainment value from these seemingly destroyed franchises.
+Something we do know is that both properties, Avengers and Star Wars, are owned by the same company.
+Another thing that I did my best to ignore was that the enemy has been there all along, waiting for its time to strike, lurking in the shadows.
+For some time, poor writing and politics didn’t get on my nerves, as I could still find entertainment value from these seemingly destroyed franchises.
 On April 10th, 2020, it all changed for me.
 Multiple outlets reported the same facts, Disney plans to create a live-action remake of the 1973 animated film Robin Hood.